 Great Old Broads for Wilderness is qualified under section 501(c)(3) of the Internal Revenue Code as exempt from federal income tax.
 Donations of money and/or goods/services, as well as membership payments, are tax-deductible contributions.
 Members and donors (cash or auction items) receive a letter directly from the national office.
-Should you have direct donors, be
+Should you have direct donors, be sure to acknowledge the donation in writing and include the following language for their tax records.

-Great Old Broads for Wilderness is a 50I (c)(3) not-for-profit organization (tax ID #87-0479828).
+Great Old Broads for Wilderness is a 501 (c)(3) not-for-profit organization (tax ID #87-0479828).
 No goods or services were provided in consideration of the contribution acknowledged in this letter.
 You may wish to keep this letter for verification.